tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 Choose between standard event names or custom event names.

 Please note:
-- <u>Always trigger a page_view event as the very first event on every page load.</u> </br>
+- <u>Always trigger a `page_view` event as the very first event on every page load.</u> </br>
-  **Any event triggered before to a page_view will be rejected.**
+  **Any event triggered before a `page_view` will be rejected.**
-- Use standard event names when possible
+- Use standard event names whenever possible.
-- Follow naming convention for event name and event parameters
+- Follow naming conventions for event names and event parameters.

 #### Standard event name
 Choose a standard event name for the event:

 * page_view: Send this event when a page is viewed.
-Use this event for both standard and virtual pageviews.
+Use this event for both standard and virtual page views.
 This is the only mandatory event.
-* consent_given: Send this event the user give consent to improve the accuracy of consents metrics.
+* consent_given: Send this event when the user gives consent to improve the accuracy of consent metrics.
-* page_load_time: Send this event when a page is loaded (on gtm.load javascript event) with this parameters:
+* page_load_time: Send this event when a page is loaded (on the `gtm.load` JavaScript event) with these parameters:
-  * time_to_dom_interactive: performance.timing.domInteractive - performance.timing.responseStart
+  * time_to_dom_interactive: `performance.timing.domInteractive - performance.timing.responseStart`
-  * page_render_time: performance.timing.domComplete - performance.timing.domLoading
+  * page_render_time: `performance.timing.domComplete - performance.timing.domLoading`
-  * time_to_dom_complete: performance.timing.domComplete - performance.timing.responseStart
+  * time_to_dom_complete: `performance.timing.domComplete - performance.timing.responseStart`
-  * total_page_load_time: performance.timing.loadEventEnd - performance.timing.navigationStart
+  * total_page_load_time: `performance.timing.loadEventEnd - performance.timing.navigationStart`
-* page_closed: Send this event when a page is closed to improve the accuracy of time_on_page, session_duration and other metrics.
+* page_closed: Send this event when a page is closed to improve the accuracy of `time_on_page`, `session_duration`, and other metrics.

 #### Custom event name
 Choose a custom event name for the event.